Mods That Can’t Be Translated

 Fabric mods ship in intermediary names (class_1297, method_5773), which Mojang keeps stable across versions.
 On a pre-26.1 host Retromod (correctly) leaves those names as-is, so a mod works as long as the APIs it touches didn’t change between its version and the host.
 In practice most simple content mods work untouched: register a few items/blocks/entities, call common methods, and the names still resolve.

 Where it breaks is a mod that uses an API the game changed or removed in between: a method whose signature changed, a deleted class, or a redesigned subsystem.
 The clearest example is a mod with a custom entity renderer/model written for 1.16.x or earlier.
-Minecraft reworked the entire entity model/render system in 1.17 (the old EntityModel/ModelPart constructors gave way to the layer / TexturedModelData system), so that client code references APIs that no longer exist on a 1.20.1 runtime and crashes.
-That’s a structural redesign, not a rename, and Retromod can’t bridge it by name-mapping alone.
+Minecraft reworked the entire entity model/render system in 1.17 (the old EntityModel/ModelPart constructors gave way to the layer / TexturedModelData system), so that client code references APIs that no longer exist on a 1.20.1 runtime.
+That’s a structural redesign, not a rename, and name-mapping alone can’t fix it.
+Retromod instead reconstructs the pre-1.17 model system as a synthetic bridge (shipped in 1.1.0, completed in 1.2.0 with the removed abstract model bases), so these mods now load; other redesigned subsystems from that era can still crash.

 What to do today: run old Fabric mods on a 26.1 host (the maintained path), where Retromod’s full translation applies.
-Targeted bridging for pre-26.1 Fabric hosts is planned for 1.1.0, reimplementing the redesigned subsystems (starting with the pre-1.17 entity model system) as polyfills.
+Targeted bridging for pre-26.1 Fabric hosts landed in 1.1.0 and keeps expanding: the pre-1.17 entity model system is reimplemented as a synthetic bridge (the 1.2.0 snapshots added the removed abstract model bases like AnimalModel), with more redesigned subsystems to follow.

 Mods that load but are likely broken in-game